-Vessel capable of carrying containers on the upper deck.
-Vessel that does not belong to the container category, but with capacity to carry containers above the upper deck.
+Vessel capable of carrying containers on upper deck: Vessel that does not belong to the container category, but with capacity to carry containers on upper deck.
 The Authority shall determine whether a vessel belongs in this category or not, taking into consideration the information provided by the vessel.

-Container/Break bulk ship.
-A vessel specially designed to carry containers and/or break bulk cargoes below deck.
-This type of vessel will typically have full width hatches and boxed holds for the carriage of break bulk cargo and/or containers and many are fitted with gantry cranes.
-This vessel has the ability to transport cargo on deck, some are designed with removable cells guides to transport containers under deck.
+Container/Break bulk vessel: A vessel specially designed to carry containers and/or break bulk, or palletized cargo below deck.
+This type of vessel will typically have full width hatches and boxed holds for the carriage of break bulk cargo or containers and many are fitted with gantry cranes.
+This vessel has the ability to transport cargo on deck, some are equipped with removable cell guides to transport containers under deck.